dsolisp/PythonSeleniumProject/documentation/RECOMMENDATIONS.md

 ## General Best Practices
 - Use the workflow script for all test runs to ensure full integration.
 - Keep documentation and usage instructions up to date as features evolve.
-- Regularly review analytics and ML outputs to guide test suite improvements.
+- Regularly review analytics outputs to guide test suite improvements.

 ---